xylicblue/ATML-PA3/task1/README.md

 ## Overview

-This notebook implements both **unstructured** and **structured pruning** techniques on a VGG-11 model fine-tuned on CIFAR-10.
+This task implements both **unstructured** and **structured pruning** techniques on a VGG-11 model fine-tuned on CIFAR-10.
 The goal is to reduce model size while maintaining accuracy through systematic pruning and fine-tuning strategies.
+Additionally, **Grad-CAM visualizations** are used to interpret and compare model attention across pruned variants.

 ---

+## Repository Structure

+- **`task1.ipynb`**: Main notebook implementing pruning techniques and experiments
+- **`gradcam.ipynb`**: Grad-CAM visualization tool for comparing model interpretability

+---

-## Notebook Structure
+## Notebook Structure: task1.ipynb

 ### **PART 1: UNSTRUCTURED PRUNING**